Anthonypaige/investnurenergy/src/content/post/home-clean-energy-credit-guide.md

 #### **What is the Residential Clean Energy Credit (25D)?**

 The Residential Clean Energy Credit tax code (25D) is a significant step towards encouraging clean energy adoption in residential settings.
 This Act provides a 30% tax credit with no upper limit and a rollover option if you don't have the appropriate tax liability to claim it in one year.
-It primarily targets five types of clean energy technologies: solar energy systems, geothermal heat pumps, residential wind turbines, solar water heaters, battery storage technologies, and solar storage solutions..
-You can [verify the details of the Residential Clean Energy Credit Act on the IRS website here](https://www.irs.gov/credits-deductions/residential-clean-energy-credit).
+It primarily targets six types of clean energy technologies: solar energy systems, geothermal heat pumps, residential wind turbines, solar water heaters, battery storage technologies, and solar storage solutions..
+You can verify the details of the [Residential Clean Energy Credit Act on the IRS website here](https://www.irs.gov/credits-deductions/residential-clean-energy-credit).

 ##### **Solar Energy Systems: Harnessing the Sun**

 Solar energy systems are a prominent and appealing choice for homeowners eager to embrace clean energy.
 By harnessing the sun's power and converting sunlight into electricity through a process known as photovoltaic energy conversion, these systems offer a renewable and environmentally friendly energy source.The typical solar energy system consists of solar panels, usually installed on rooftops, that absorb sunlight and convert it into direct current (DC) electricity.
 An inverter then transforms the DC electricity into alternating current (AC) electricity, ready to power the home.
 Understanding solar energy can be complex, so we've divided the content to cater to different needs:

-**For Solar Beginners**: If you're new to solar and want to grasp the basics, including whether your home is a suitable candidate for solar installation, visit [Solar Basics](GoSolar.FYi).
+**For Solar Beginners**: If you're new to solar and want to grasp the basics, including whether your home is a suitable candidate for solar installation,  you can visit [Solar Basics](GoSolar.FYi) for an in-depth solar course.

-**For Economic Insights**: If you're in the fact-finding stage and eager to dive deep into the economics of solar, explore solar loans, and uncover details on maximizing incentives for the best return on investment, check out [Solar Economics](SolarTaxIncentive.com).
+**For Economic Insights**: If you're in the fact-finding stage and eager to dive deep into the economics of solar, explore solar loans, and uncover details on maximizing incentives for the best return on investment, check out [Solar Tax Incentive](SolarTaxIncentive.com) page where we get real about solar.

 #### **Geothermal Heat Pumps: Tapping into Earth’s Core**